andrewjlock/andrewjlock.github.io/_pages/about.md

 ---

 I'm a mechanical engineer with a wide range of experience spanning thermo-fluid systems, power generation, hypersonics, and dynamical systems.
-I frequently develop and use open-source numerical models to predict, analyse, and optimise the physical world.
+I develop open-source numerical models to predict, analyse, and optimise the physical world.
 I also plan and perform experiments such as hypersonic wind tunnel tests, airborne satellite re-entry observations, and small scale experimental power cycles.

 I'm interested in all things energy, aerospace, and numerical modelling of physical systems (especially those with moving parts).